 You may want to check out the elegant El Corte Inglés department store at the Puerta del Sol.

-An Alta Velocidad train takes you at high speed across the semi-deserts of northern Spain, from the dusty plains of Castile to palm-fringed Mediterranean shores.
+A Alta Velocidad train takes you at high speed across the semi-deserts of northern Spain and the plains of Castile on your way to the palm-fringed Mediterranean shores.

 Enjoy a free evening in this Mediterranean town of parks and fountains.

 A tour will introduce landmarks such as the wide avenues called Las Ramblas, the medieval Gothic Quarter around the cathedral, Modernist landmarks such as the Basilica of the Sagrada Família, and Plaça de Catalunya, the lively heart of Catalonia's capital city.

 A half-day local guide, well-educated and specially-trained on the history and culture of the region, will accompany your group.